Martin Hägglund: Personal life

 (Hans Martin) Hägglund, was born November 23, 1976 in Sollentuna parish, Stockholm county and grew up in Viksjö in Järfälla municipality and the High Coast.
 His ancestors were peasants and farmers originating in northern Sweden, where he makes a visit every summer.
+He obtained a B.A. in Philosophy and Literature from Stockholm University in 2001, and subsequent M.A.s at SUNY Buffalo and Cornell University in 2005 and 2007, respectively.
+He earned his PhD at Cornell University in 2011.

 In what has been described as "a historic appointment", in 2012 he became the first person to receive a lifetime professorship at Yale University immediately after receiving his PhD.
 Since 2015, he has headed the department of comparative literature at the university.

 He is the first Swede to be elected to the Harvard Society of Fellows.

 On June 11, 2021, the music album 'Distractions In a Capitalist World' by artist and composer Teodor Wolgers was released, with Hägglund appearing on the track 'System Failure' with a narration from his book "This Life".

 He has a sister named Karin Hägglund, sometimes referred to as one of Sweden's most accomplished karate practitioners, with five national championships and three Nordic titles.
 Karin holds a Master's degree in Health Promotion from Karolinska Institutet and is currently pursuing a PhD in Sustainable High Performance Coaching at the Swedish School of Sport and Health Sciences.
 In 2014, she experienced the loss of her husband of many years to cancer after a year and a half of battling the illness.
 This tragic experience may have deepened Martin's engagement with the concepts of time and finitude, prompting a shift in focus towards embracing life's fragility in a secular context in order to live a good life.

 He is married (August 28, 2021) to Alisa Zhulina (of Russian/Soviet background), artist-scholar, Assistant Professor of Theatre Studies, and the Director of Theatre Studies in the Department of Drama.
 The couple welcomed their first child (Mathilda Natalia Hägglund (Матюшa)) in April 2022.